Kurt von der Chevallerie

 Kurt von der Chevallerie (23 December 1891 – missing as of 18 April 1945) was a German general in the Wehrmacht during World War II who commanded the German 1st Army.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves.
+Chevallerie retired from the Army on 31 January 1945.

+Death

-Chevallerie retired from the Army on 31 January 1945 and was missing in action since 18 April 1945 near Kolberg.
+Despite his retirement, von der Chavallerie disappeared during the Soviet invasion of East Prussia and Pomerania and is listed missing in action near Kolberg since 18 April 1945.